-^{7.} The "Paths to Justice" legal needs survey tradition is one that "recognises that law does not always provide the best context for problem solving, and sees the adoption of a neutral stance towards citizen experience and behaviour.
+7. The "Paths to Justice" legal needs survey tradition is one that "recognises that law does not always provide the best context for problem solving, and sees the adoption of a neutral stance towards citizen experience and behaviour.
 The tradition is characterised by a focus on issues that may have a legal solution, but are not restricted to those familiar to lawyers or discussed in tribunals or civil courts.
 The aspiration is to observe the entire dispute pyramid, from everyday problems (whether or not they are understood as legal) to formal proceedings."
-See Pleasence et al. 2013.
+Pleasence, Pascoe, Nigel J. Balmer and Rebecca L. Sandefur.
+"Paths to Justice: A Past, Present and Future Roadmap."
+London: UCL Centre for Empirical Legal Studies, 2013.

-^{8.} In the context of legal needs surveys, the OECD and OSJI methodological guidance defines "justiciable problems" as "problems raising legal issues, whether or not these are recognised as such by individuals facing them, and whether or not action taken to deal with them involves lawyers or legal process."
+8. In the context of legal needs surveys, the OECD and OSJI methodological guidance defines "justiciable problems" as "problems raising legal issues, whether or not these are recognised as such by individuals facing them, and whether or not action taken to deal with them involves lawyers or legal process."

-^{9.} See: OECD & Open Society Justice Initiative.
+9. See: OECD & Open Society Justice Initiative.
 Legal Needs Surveys and Access to Justice.
-Paris: Organisation for Economic Co-operation and Development, 2018
+Paris: Organisation for Economic Co-operation and Development, 2019.